Steven Alan: History

 On April 29, 2011, Women's Wear Daily reported that Steven Alan had sold a minority share in his company to Fossil, Inc. and Shinola Detroit founder Tom Kartsotis.
 Kartsotis and a group of investors are acquiring American-made fashion brands under the name Bedrock Manufacturing Corp.
 In 2016, Steven Alan split from Bedrock.

-Since 2017, the brand has closed all but 3 New York City stores, and focused on its online presence.
+In 2017, the brand had closed all but three New York City stores, and focused on its online presence.
+Following the COVID-19 pandemic, the brand did not have any physical stores.

+In 2024, Steven Alan opened a new store on West 20th Street in Chelsea, Manhattan.

 Reception

 Alan's designs and collections have gained critical attention from British Vogue, Teen Vogue, Nylon, New York magazine, the New York Times, Los Angeles Times, and others.
 The fashion-industry trade journal Women's Wear Daily reported "Steven Alan has become a household name for hip consumers, including actresses Mary-Kate Olsen and Natalie Portman."

+Awards and honors

+In 2008 Alan was nominated for the GQ/CFDA menswear designer of the year award.